 This measure used the same total cost that is used in the Cost per Customer calculation above.
 The Total cost is divided by the kilometers of line that LPDL operates to serve its customers.
-LPDL's 2019 rate is \$28,074 per km of line, a 2.1% decrease from 2018.
-For the same indications as Total Cost per Customer discussion above, km of line slightly increased while costs would have been burdened with inflationary pressure and changing staffing.
+LPDL's 2020 rate is \$28,361 per km of line, a 1% increase from 2019.
+For the same indications as Total Cost per Customer discussion above, km of line slightly decreased while costs would have been burdened with inflationary pressure and changing staffing.
 Cost per Km of line will increase with inflationary pressures, however, LPDL continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.